telerik/ajax-docs/controls/ajaxmanager/troubleshooting/force-controls-in-an-ajax-enabled-container-to-perform-a-postback.md

 >

-**2. Set the ChildrenAsTriggers property of the update panel added dynamically around the container control to false**
+**2. [*Оbsolete*] Set the ChildrenAsTriggers property of the update panel added dynamically around the container control to false**

+>caution This approach is no longer supported and you should use the **OnRequestStart** option from the first approach.
+>

 For that purpose you need to handle the **OnAjaxSettingCreated** server-side event of the **RadAjaxManager** control: